 Republic Day or Festa della Repubblica is celebrated June 2.
 This big national holiday is akin to Independence Days in other countries, commemorating the date in 1946 that Italy became a Republic.
 A huge parade is held on the Via dei Fori Imperiali followed by music in the Quirinale Gardens.

 Romans celebrate numerous religious holidays in June, including Corpus Domini, 60 days after Easter Sunday, the Feast of St. John (San Giovanni) on June 23, and Saints Peter and Paul Day on June 29.

 July: Expo Tevere and Festa dei Noantri

-The Expo Tevere arts and crafts fair extends along the banks of the Tiber from Ponte Sant'Angelo to Ponte Cavour, with artisan food stands selling wines, olive oils, and vinegars.
+The Expo Tevere arts and crafts fair extends along the banks of the Tiber from Ponte Sant'Angelo to Ponte Cavour, with artisan food stands to sell wines, olive oils, and vinegar.
 It's scheduled in early to mid-July and is a great place for tourists to purchase authentic Roman wares.

 During the last two weeks of July, the Festa dei Noantri (which translates as "Festival for the Rest of Us") is celebrated, centered around the Feast of Santa Maria del Carmine.
 This very local festival sees the statue of Santa Maria, adorned in handmade finery, being moved around from church to church in the Trastevere neighborhood and accompanied by bands and religious pilgrims.